chris-belcher/electrum-personal-server/README.md

 The whitelisting feature can be used accept only certain IP addresses ranges connecting to the server.
 The Electrum protocol uses SSL for encryption.
-If your wallet connects over the public internet you should generate your own SSL certificate instead of using the default one, otherwise your connection can be decrypted.
+If your wallet connects over the public Internet you should generate your own SSL certificate instead of using the default one, otherwise your connection can be decrypted.
 See the configuration file for instruction on how to do this.